elehcimd/jupyter-opencv/README.md

 ## Persisting your notebooks

-To persist changes in the container, we must *mount* a directory on the host inside the container using the `-v` option, documented at https://docs.docker.com/engine/reference/run/#volume-shared-filesystems .
+To persist modifications to notebooks, we must *mount* a directory on the host inside the container using the `-v` option, documented at https://docs.docker.com/engine/reference/run/#volume-shared-filesystems .
 In the following example, the host directory  `/your/notebooks` is mounted on the container directory `/playground/shared`:

 ```
 docker run -p 127.0.0.1:8889:8888 -v/your/notebooks:/playground/shared micheda/jupyter-opencv:3.4.0
 ```

-Any changes inside `/playground/shared` are persisted in the corresponding host directory, `/your/notebooks`.
+Modifications inside `/playground/shared` are persisted in the corresponding host directory, `/your/notebooks`.
 You can mount the host directory at mountpoint `/playground` to hide the examples.

 The root Jupyter directory can be accessed at http://spark-driver:8888/tree?